jadilorenzo/obsidian/Story/Story.md

 Bam!
 The magnetic lock busted, shooting the sword across the carriage, the hilt making a dent in the over-engineered alloy that made up the body of the carriage.

-Alan, using the attendant’s moment of slack jawed amazement, kicked him in the chest to get him away from the door.
-He wanted to kick him harder, but held back, only knocking him off his balance.
+Alan, taking advantage of the attendant’s slack-jawed amazement, drove his boot into the man’s chest, sending him stumbling backward. _Not even a bruised rib.
+Consider yourself lucky,_ Alan thought, already shifting his focus back to the door.

 Alan braced himself beside the door.
 When he kicked the door open, the sudden rush would pull him out — and he’d be ready, gripping the edge of the train to keep from being thrown into the blur.